 "Now it becomes clear why it’s better to exclude the child’s assets."

 How Does Filing the 1040A or 1040EZ Help?

 This correct in theory, but each family is different and so are their finances.
-It’s important to evaluate whether itemizing or filing the long form is best and if there are any credits or deductions that could be taken on the 1040 that could outweigh the benefit of financial aid.
+It’s important to evaluate whether itemizing or filing the long-form is best and if there are any credits or deductions that could be taken on Form 1040 that could outweigh the benefit of financial aid.
 Another possible consideration would be if the child is going to a local public state university or college.